 Executive Assistant Director, Criminal, Cyber, Response, and Services Branch

 Terry Wade was named executive assistant director of the FBI's Criminal, Cyber, Response, and Services Branch in January 2020.
-He had most recently served as assistant director of the FBI’s Inspection Division.
+Mr. Wade oversees criminal and cyber investigations worldwide, as well as international operations, critical incident responses, and victims assistance.
+Mr. Wade had most recently served as the assistant director of the Criminal Investigative Division.

-Mr. Wade joined the FBI in 1996, and was first assigned to the Salt Lake City Field Office’s Helena, Montana, Resident Agency, where he worked violations within the FBI’s jurisdiction with an emphasis on domestic terrorism cases.
-Mr. Wade then transferred to the Oklahoma City Field Office, where he primarily worked violent crime, drug, and white-collar crime matters.
+Mr. Wade joined the FBI in 1996 and was assigned to the Helena Resident Agency in Montana, under the Salt Lake City Field Office.
+He later transferred to the Oklahoma City Field Office, working violent crime, drugs cases, and white-collar crime.

-In 2001, Mr. Wade was promoted to a supervisory position in the Criminal Investigative Division at FBI Headquarters.
-In 2003, he was promoted to supervisory special agent of the Phoenix Field Office, Flagstaff Resident Agency, and in this position, he supervised programs and investigations in northern Arizona.
+In 2001, Mr. Wade was promoted to supervisory special agent in the Criminal Investigative Division at FBI Headquarters in Washington.
+In 2003, he was named supervisory special agent of the Flagstaff Resident Agency of the Phoenix Field Office.